Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Event Import Configuration

-Event Import is configured on a per-collector basis, and once a Collector is configure/connected with the server, it is accessed through the “CONFIG” button.
+Event Import on the Collector side is configured on a per-collector basis, and once a Collector is configured/connected with the server, it is accessed through the "CONFIG" button (GEAR icon) on the rightmost column ("Action") of the Collector table.

-Fluency appliance has the ability to accept and parse a variety of input formats (within the Syslog protocol, for instance).
+Note: Fluency appliance has the ability to accept and parse a variety of input formats (within the Syslog protocol).
 It is possible that your particular device provides output in a format that Fluency can already use.
 When exporting data from your device, choose the JSON (preferred) or CEF formats for export whenever possible.